pinyin/active_observers/README.md

     with ActiveObservers { // 2.
 Add a mixin to your State
   @override
   assembleActiveObservers() {
     // 3.
-Setup active observers in constructor observeStream(()=> widget.stream, (v){
+Setup active observers in assembleActiveObservers
+    // codes in this method will be executed on hot reload observeStream(()=> widget.stream, (v){
       setState((){
         value = v;